DSRU Consultancy offers advice and support on all stages of pharmacoepidemiological study design and conduct.

-- Examine drug utilisation in real life settings in general or special populations, including off-label use, misuse and medication errors
+- Examine drug utilisation in real life settings (use, effects/effectiveness, and safety of products)

 - Study the overall safety profile of a medicinal product